Dyne Steel Incline: Background

 From 1817 the main route for exporting products of the Blaenavon Ironworks was northward through the Pwll Du Tunnel and then along Hill's Tramroad to Llanfoist, from where the goods were shipped by the Brecknock and Abergavenny Canal in the Usk Valley.

 Limestone for the Blaenavon furnaces came from the Tyla quarry and was shipped southward through the tunnel.

 The Garnddyrys Forge was built by Thomas Hill II in 1816–17.

 The tramroad brought cast iron from Blaenavon and took wrought iron from the forge to the Llanfoist wharf.

 History

 The tunnel became inadequate to handle the volume of traffic.

-Around 1850 Thomas Dyne Steel (1822–98), engineer of the Blaenavon Company, designed a standard-gauge railway that ran from New Pit up the mountain and than down to Pwll Du.
+Around 1850 Thomas Dyne Steel (1822–98), engineer of the Blaenavon Company, designed a standard-gauge railway that ran from New Pit up the mountain and then down to Pwll Du.

 A stationary steam engine and winding drum at the summit pulled the trams up both sides.

 The incline soon proved a faster and more cost-effective route than the tunnel.

 In 1860 the Garnddyrys works were closed and the forge was relocated to Forgeside, Blaenavon.

 The incline was dismantled by 1880.